 II.
 EDUCATION RESEARCH - to encourage faculty to pursue scholarship of teaching and learning (SOTL) and/or discipline-based education research (DBER) projects.
 Educational research projects with relevance for Oregon Tech students and faculty are particularly encouraged.
-Funds may be used for research materials or for stipends for the instructor for their time spent conducting research and analyzing results.
-Funding for release time or research assistance may also be requested, but must meet the criteria listed below, and is granted on a case-by-case basis by the Provost.
+Funds may be used for research materials or instructor time.
+Any request for stipend or release require provost approval and will be reduced by OPE.
 Projects may include, but are not limited to, topics such as: a.
 The impact of particular pedagogies, assignments, resources, projects, or other interventions on students/faculty b.
 Changes in student cognition (attitudes, self-confidence, metacognition, learning gains, career goals, etc) or behaviors (engagement, retention, attendance, etc) c.
 Student/faculty understanding of particular concepts or topics d.
 Investigations into particular subgroups of students/faculty (e.g., veterans, minorities, first generation college students, etc).

 III.
 ON-CAMPUS WORKSHOPS/SEMINARS - to encourage faculty to organize and lead seminars and workshops on campus.
 Presentations could include a variety of subjects such as the philosophy of teaching, the use of instructional technology, techniques of teaching, or more specific subjects within academic disciplines.